Facebook Interest Targeting:

 A deep understanding of Facebook interest targeting is important for Facebook advertisers of any size, but especially for the smaller advertisers.

 Because a limited ad budget means you can't afford irrelevance.

 Historically the cost of showing ads on the Facebook ad platform has only risen as a result of the fast growing number of advertisers versus the limited ad inventory.

-Which means you're battling for peoples attention with 8 million others.
+Which means you're battling for peoples attention with more than 9 million others!